 The History of Briar Cliff

 Mother Dominica and Bishop Heelan met on March 9, 1929 with members of the Sioux City community who committed themselves to raising $25,000 to support the establishment of the college in Sioux City.
 After this showing of community support, significant events followed in rapid succession.
 On Sept.
 18, 1930, the college, named Briar Cliff after the hill on which it is located, was dedicated.
 Four days later, 25 women started classes in Heelan Hall, the only building on campus.

-Over the years, Briar Cliff adjusted to many student changes and needs by adding a fourth story to Heelan Hall in 1948, and the Bishop Mueller Library and Chapel of Our Lady of Grace in 1959.
+Over the years, Briar Cliff adjusted to many student changes and needs by adding a fourth story to Heelan Hall in 1948 and the Bishop Mueller Library and the Chapel of Our Lady of Grace in 1959.
 The sixties brought even more change, especially in the residential living area, when Alverno, Toller and Noonan halls were added.
 A new gymnasium, the Newman Flanagan Center, was constructed in 1982.
 In 1988, the Baxter-DiGiovanni Living & Learning Center became the first apartment-style living quarters built on campus.

 The 43,350-square-foot Stark Student Center opened in the fall of 2000.
 Facilities for student athletes were further enhanced with the construction of the McCoy Arnold Center, completed in 2004, and the acquisition of the Charger Dome in South Sioux City, NE in 2012.
 Renovation of the main academic building, Heelan Hall, was completed in 2013.
 It included the addition of an 8,340-foot atrium, state-of-the art nursing, chemistry and biology laboratories and an integrated digital media lab.

 While the mission of the University has not changed in over 80 years, Briar Cliff continues to grow and expand, always placing the needs of students first.

 Classes started (all women) on Sept.
 18, 1930.